-The lack of available space on the island of Manhattan often leads to creative solutions for problems that arise due to overcrowding.
+Little known even to New Yorkers, a floating prison barge sits off the shore of Hunts Point in the Bronx.
 In the late 1980s, New York City jails and prisons were filling past capacity and there was nowhere on land to expand.
-The solution devised by Mayor Koch’s administration was to create prison ships, the first of which arrived in 1988.
-The Bibby Resolution and the Bibby Venture were formerly British troop carriers repurposed as jail cells.
-Those two ships were sold in 1994, when the 47,326 ton Vernon C. Bain center arrived in the East River to replace them.
+The solution devised by Mayor Edward Koch’s administration was to create jail barges, the first of which arrived in 1988.
+The Bibby Resolution and the Bibby Venture were formerly British troop carriers repurposed as jails.
+Those two ships were sold in 1994, when the 47,326 ton Vernon C. Bain Center arrived in the East River to replace them.